Telluric/telluric.github.io/README.md

 ## What is this?

 A place for research in the areas of Earth, Biology, Ecology and other STEM fields.
 This organization is maintained by [@PhearZero](https://github.com/PhearZero).
+We just launched a [Weather Station](https://weather.telluric.guru) using [Adafruit](https://www.adafruit.com/) IoT devices.
 If this is not something you are interested in, you can find more projects by exploring the following:

 <p align="center">
   <a href="https://github.com/NodeJunkie">@NodeJunkie</a> |